Exodus 4:27-31

 When God's word of deliverance is faithfully delivered and confirmed, the proper response of God's people is believing reception and humble worship before the God who sees their misery.

-29 Moses and Aaron went and gathered together all the elders of the children of Israel.
+29 Then Moses and Aaron went and assembled all the elders of the Israelites,

-31 The people believed, and when they heard that Yahweh had visited the children of Israel, and that he had seen their affliction, then they bowed their heads and worshiped.
+31 and they believed.
+And when they heard that the LORD had attended to the Israelites and had seen their affliction, they bowed down and worshiped.

 When God's word of deliverance is faithfully delivered and confirmed, the proper response of God's people is believing reception and humble worship before the God who sees their misery.